Medicare open enrollment opens soon for 2.3M Ohioans

 She said a lot of Medicare Advantage plans have been adding benefits that people might not think of, from grocery cards to paying for a shower grab bar.

-“If someone has a specific need, it’s worthy checking out their plan to make sure it offers some help with that.
+“If someone has a specific need, it’s worth checking out their plan to make sure it offers some help with that.
 And if it doesn’t, switch to another plan that does,” O’Neill said.

 “Medicare experts are ready to help Ohioans understand Medicare and determine the best coverage options for their healthcare needs and budget,” Gov. Mike DeWine stated.